Purdue-CS193/homework-0-GreatFriend129/index.md

+# Colin Heniff's First CS193 Homework

+My favorite parts of CS 193
+- It isn't Calculus
+- The class is very organized
+- It isn't very work heavy
+- The stuff we are learning is actually useful
+- It isn't Calculus

+(I'd delete this stuff but I might actually want the information for later)
 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.